The Man From UNCLE

 remembering too much from past associations (mostly good times), which made the

-for both men, with Steve finally leaving feeling betrayed and angry, Solo
+disturbing for both men, with Steve finally leaving feeling betrayed and angry,

 Napoleon wasn't very proud of himself, but